Introvert-Extrovert Relationships: How to Make the Difference Work

 After-work time

 The introvert comes home from work needing quiet decompression.
 The extrovert comes home wanting to connect and talk.
 Neither need is unreasonable; they're simply in direct conflict in that specific moment.
+Without a negotiated approach, both people end up feeling like their need is consistently overridden by the other's.

 What Works